justwillj/Postgres-Project/README.md

 1. Users are not allowed to add items to purchases where the amount of items bought exceeds the amount of items in the store.
 This is because:

-   1. There is a Trigger Function preventing new purchases that exceed the current inventory.
-   2. This will cause a Foreign Key Constraint Violation on the Inventory table.
-   3. There is a custom rule on the items table that prevents it from ever having a negative value for the field 'quantity'.
    4. Users are actually allowed to add those purchases.

 2. Why will the following SQL statement not work in the stores database?